ItalyPaleAle/prvt/Encryption.md

 Files in a repository are encrypted using the [minio/sio](https://github.com/minio/sio) library.
 This library implements the "Data At Rest Encryption" (DARE) 2.0 format, and it encrypts files using either the AES-256-GCM or the ChaCha20-Poly1305.

 Both are strong algorithms that provide authenticated encryption, guaranteeing the confidentiality as well as the integrity of the data.
 Both use a 256-bit (32-byte) key.
-The DARE format guarantees that files are tamper-proof too.
+The DARE format guarantees that stored files are tamper-resistant too.

 sio, and by extension prvt, can decrypt files encrypted with either algorithm.
 When encrypting files, sio will use AES-256-GCM if the machine supports AES hardware acceleration (e.g. a CPU with AES-NI instructions), or fall back to ChaCha20-Poly1305 otherwise.